MasterChef Greece

 MasterChef Greece is a Greek competitive cooking game show based on the original British MasterChef.
 The show began airing on 3 October 2010 on Mega Channel and aired two seasons until 2013.
 From 2017, the show is airing on Star Channel.
 Until now eight seasons have aired on Star Channel.

 The first and second season of the show aired on Mega Channel from 2010 to 2013, with Eugenia Manolidou and Mary Synatsaki as presenters, respectively.

 In March 2017, Star Channel acquired the rights to the show, thus reviving MasterChef after four years and this time was not a presenter like the previous seasons.
 The third season premiered on 4 May 2017.
 Two more seasons of episodes followed in 2018 and 2019.
 The show was renewed for a sixth season, which premiered on 27 January 2020 on the same channel.
 The seventh season aired in 2021 on Star Channel.

 After the completion of the first season, Mega Channel created a spin-off of the competition, in which children aged 8–13 participated and it was titled Junior MasterChef Greece.
 The show aired in the 2011–2012 season with Maria Mpekatorou as presenter.
 In 2018, Star Channel renewed Junior MasterChef for a second season, which began airing on 13 September 2018 and ended on 24 December 2018, without a presenter.

 Hosts and Judges

 Series overview

-Until now in Greece have been aired eight seasons.
+Until now in Greece have been aired eleven seasons.

 Series synopsis

 Season 1 (2010)

 The first season of MasterChef premiered on 3 October 2010 and ended on 28 December 2010 and was hosted by musician and television presenter Eugenia Manolidou.
 The judges of the Greek show were Yiannis Loukakos, Lefteris Lazarou and Dimitris Skarmoutsos.
-The winner was Akis Petrentzikis.
+The winner was Akis Petretzikis.

 Season 2 (2012–2013)

 The second season premiered on 24 December 2012.
 This season was hosted by Maria Synatsaki and all three chefs remain as judges.
 The show was put on hiatus after the penultimate episode due to financial difficulties of both the production company, Studio ATA, and Mega Channel itself, resulting in both finalists being declared winners.
-The two winners are Kostis Kampas and Mpampis Koudouris.
+The two winners are Kostis Kampas and Babis Koudouris.